react-navigation/react-navigation.github.io/docs/getting-started.md

 # npm install react-native-gesture-handler react-native-reanimated
 ```

-Next, we need to link these libraries.
+Next, if you are not using the Expo managed workflow then you need to link these libraries if you haven't already.
 The steps depends on your React Native version:

 - **React Native 0.60 and higher**